srfujii/Updated_Personal_Portfolio/README.md

 ### Why I Built This

-With these points in mind, I spent thhe time to connect my formerly "placeholder" links to actually connect to my live projects on GitHub.
+With this in mind, I added screenshots with live links to connect to my live projects on GitHub or Heroku, wherever they might be deployed.
 I also included a link to my updated resume.

-Additionally, this web application is **accessible** to users who will view it both on larger computer screens and also on smaller screen sizes, and the code is **up to current industry standards** and **uses best known practices**.
+This web application is **accessible** to users who will view it both on larger computer screens and also on smaller screen sizes, and the code is **up to current industry standards** and **uses best known practices**.

 **Accessibility** is an increasingly important consideration for businesses.
 Web accessibility ensures that people with disabilities can access a website using assistive technologies like video captions, screen readers, and braille keyboards. **Accessible** sites also rank higher in search engines and ensure that **all** users can easily access the information provided.